rauf-mifteev/DEND_Spark_Data_Lake/README.md

 This is Data Lake project for Udacity Data Engineer Nanodegree.
 In this project I create an **ETL pipeline** that extracts data from **AWS S3**, transforms it using **Apache Spark** and writes the data back into partitioned **parquet files** in table directories on **AWS S3**.
 This JSON files represent a user activity logs collected by a music streaming app of an imaginary startup Sparkify.
 And the resulting database will be used for analytical purposes.

 ## Files in this project
-* etl.py: Loads the JSON files from S3, processes the data and the write it into S3 as tables
+* `etl.py`: Loads the JSON files from S3, processes the data and the write it into S3 as tables
-* dl.cfg: Stores credentials for AWS
+* `dl.cfg`: Stores credentials for AWS

 ## Datasets